lightstep/otel-launcher-python/README.md

 python client.py testing
 ```

-This should produce spans that can be captured in the Lightstep Explorer Web UI.
+This should produce spans that can be captured in the Lightstep Explorer.
+This should also produce System Metrics that can be captured in the Lightstep Dashboards.

 ### Configuration Options